esdream/pathCrawler/readme_en.md

    });
    ```

-3. Every line of data is stored in the array `elements` .
+3. Options: every line of data is stored in the array `elements` .
 The subscript `n` means the number n attribution value of every line of data.
 You can configure it to make the program can read your data correctly.
 In **line 25 to 29** you can change the `n` of origin data, and in **line 37 to 39** you can change the `n` of destination data.

-4. Run `combination.js`: **right click** in the directory `./path_crawler` and choose the `git bash here`, then run:
+4. Run `combination.js`: **right click** in the directory `./path_crawler` and choose `git bash here`, then run:

    ```bash
    node combination.js